Radbuglet/autoken/README.md

 2. For every guard object, provide a way to acquire that object with a "loaner" borrow object.
 The recommended suffix for this variant is `on_loan`.
 The mechanism for doing so is likely very similar to `MutableBorrow`'s `loan` method.
-3. For borrow methods which check their borrow before performing it, the method should be made to loan a [`PotentialMutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.PotentialMutableBorrow.html) or [`PotentialImmutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.PotentialImmutableBorrow.html) instead.
+3. For conditional borrow methods which check their borrow before performing it, the method should be made to loan a [`PotentialMutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.PotentialMutableBorrow.html) or [`PotentialImmutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.PotentialImmutableBorrow.html) instead.

 All of these methods rely on being able to convert the RAII guard's type from its originally